-This is a workshop for therapists and other helping professionals, taught by Sheila Rubin, LMFT, RDT/BCT, Bret Lyon, PhD, SEP, and Brian D. Mahan, SEP.
+This is a workshop for therapists and other helping professionals, taught by Brian D. Mahan, SEP, assisted by Sheila Rubin, LMFT, RDT/BCT and Bret Lyon, PhD, SEP.

 Bret Lyon and Sheila Rubin have co-led workshops on Healing Shame for over a decade in many cities in the U.S. and Canada, including Berkeley, New York, Montreal, Ottawa and Victoria, BC.
 Both have trained in EFT with Sue Johnson and in AEDP with Diana Fosha.